Archi470/Todo-Mobile-Application/frontend/README.md

 This repository contains the mobile frontend for a full-stack Todo application.
 Built with React Native and Expo, it provides a seamless cross-platform experience for iOS, Android, and web.
 The application connects to a FastAPI backend through a robust REST API architecture, implementing industry-standard JWT authentication and modern state management patterns.

 ## Features

-**Authentication & Security**
-- JWT-based authentication system
-- Secure token storage with AsyncStorage
+🔐 Secure Auth: JWT-based authentication with protected routes and safe token storage using AsyncStorage.
-- Protected route navigation

-**Task Management**
-- Comprehensive CRUD operations for todos
+✅ Task Management: Full CRUD for todos with real-time updates and persistent sync.
-- Real-time status updates
-- Persistent data synchronization

-**User Experience**
-- Clean, modern interface design
-- Cross-platform compatibility (iOS, Android, Web)
-- Responsive error handling with toast notifications

-**Technical Highlights**
-- Context API for efficient state management
-- Axios interceptors for request/response handling
-- Environment-based configuration
+🎨 User Experience: Clean, modern UI with cross-platform support (iOS, Android, Web) and responsive toast errors.

+⚙️ Tech Stack: Context API for state, Axios interceptors for API handling, and environment-based configuration.

 ## Screenshots